The Metaphor: Plot summary

-The story begins in 1965, following Charlotte and her seventh grade class.
+The story begins in 1965, following Charlotte and her seventh-grade class.
 Their teacher, Miss Hancock, enthuses the class and encourages Charlotte to develop her writing.
-After being taught how to create metaphors, Charlotte compares her own mother to an office building: efficient but unfriendly.
+After being taught how to create metaphors, Charlotte compares her mother to an office building: efficient but unfriendly.
 Charlotte's mother disapproves of Miss Hancock for her flamboyancy.

 Once Charlotte is in the tenth grade, she again has Miss Hancock as a teacher.
 However, this new class does not respect Miss Hancock, and Charlotte distances herself from the teacher.
 Several months later, Miss Hancock is killed by a school bus.
 Believing this death to be a suicide, Charlotte is overcome with grief, feeling that she is partly responsible.

 Receiving no sympathy from her mother, Charlotte returns to an old notebook.
 She creates a metaphor that compares Miss Hancock to a birthday cake filled with useful party favors; the contents of the cake are valuable, but they're overlooked by adults who only see the garish exterior.